 What are the Symptoms of a Tension Headache?

-Frequent Tension Headache is recognised when the sufferer has experienced at least 10 headaches in a one month period.
+Frequent Tension Headache is recognised when the sufferer has experienced at least ten headaches in one month.
 There are varying degrees of frequency and chronicity.

-Tension Headache sufferers can experience symptoms associated with migraine such as nausea and photophobia (hypersensitive to light) or phonophobia (hypersensitive to sound), but usually only one of these symptoms.
+Tension Headache sufferers can experience symptoms associated with migraines.
+Symptoms include nausea and photophobia (hypersensitive to light) or phonophobia (hypersensitive to sound).
+But usually only one of these symptoms.

 How is a Tension Headache Diagnosed?

 There is no one specific test that identifies tension-type headache.
 Your diagnosis will be made based on your health professional’s interpretation of your symptoms and how you respond to different treatments.